 If Jesus of Nazareth were to return to the earth today, would He recognize the religion that is using His name?
 Not at all!
 Mankind has twisted Jesus Christ’s teachings so that the religion bearing His name has practically no relationship to what He and the Apostles actually lived and believed.

-Jesus might wonder: “Why are they putting My name on all this “stuff”?
+Jesus might wonder, “Why are they putting My name on all this stuff?”

 The services of worship increased in splendor, but were less spiritual and hearty than those of former times.
 The forms and ceremonies of paganism gradually crept into the worship.
 Some of the old heathen feasts became church festivals with change of name and of worship.
-About 405ad images of saints and martyrs began to appear in the churches, at first as memorials, then in succession revered, adored, and worshiped.
-The adoration of the Virgin Mary was substituted for the worship of Venus and Diana; the Lord’s supper became a sacrifice in place of a memorial; and the elder evolved from a preacher into a priest” (p.
+About 405 A.D. images of saints and martyrs began to appear in the churches, at first as memorials, then in succession revered, adored, and worshiped.
+The adoration of the Virgin Mary was substituted for the worship of Venus and Diana; the Lord’s Supper became a sacrifice in place of a memorial; and the elder evolved from a preacher into a priest (p.
 79).

 Notice Hurlbut’s statement that “some of the old heathen feasts became church festivals.”
 They “became” that way because God Himself had predicted that evil men and false leaders would take over most of the Church!
 Remember this inspired warning the Apostle Paul gave the Ephesian elders: “For I know this, that after my departure savage wolves will come in among you, not sparing the flock.
 Also from among yourselves men will rise up, speaking perverse things, to draw away the disciples after themselves.
 Therefore watch, and remember that for three years I did not cease to warn everyone night and day with tears” (Acts 20:29–31).